 Depending on the variety, tubers or rhizomes are their base under the soil.
 Their leaves are generally rounded or oval.
 3 – 15 leaflets make up the stalk of one leaf, while other varieties have fern-like leaves.
 Their cup-like flowers open at the end of a single stem.

-Anemones mostly thrive in moist conditions, in the sun or partial shade.
+Anemones mostly thrive in moist conditions, in the sun or in partial shade.
 If you live in a cold climate, mulching the soil with rich, organic matter will be beneficial so they overwinter.
 They do well with asters, goldenrod, and other spring-flowering bulbs.
 To propagate, divide them in spring or fall.

 If a flowering shrub is what you’re looking for, this is by far one of the showiest as seen in a vast amount of Elementa projects.